InagakiToshiyuki/demo.abci.ai-staging/en_how_to_use_tariffs.md

 <br />
 <div align="center"><img src="../../img/how_to_use/tariffs/en_img.jpg" /></div><br />

-<div class="lead_text">Spot can be prioritized. (the job will be executed prior to ordinary jobs.)
-In this case, the priority coefficient is 1.5.</div>
+<div class="lead_text">Spot can be prioritized (the job will be executed prior to ordinary jobs).
+In this case, the priority coefficient is 1.5</div>

 <table class="table en">
 <tr align="center">